MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_devinstall_params_w.md

 ##### - FlagsEx.DI_FLAGSEX_USECLASSFORCOMPAT

 Filter INF files on the device's setup class when building a list of compatible drivers.
 If a device's setup class is known, setting this flag reduces the time that is required to build a list of compatible drivers when searching INF files that are not precompiled.
 This flag is ignored if DI_COMPAT_FROM_CLASS is set.

+##### - FlagsEx.DI_FLAGSEX_CI_FAILED

+Set by the operating system if a class installer failed to load or start.
+This flag is read-only.

+##### - FlagsEx.DI_FLAGSEX_DIDCOMPATINFO

+Windows has built a list of <a href="https://msdn.microsoft.com/86688b5d-575d-42e1-9158-7ffba1aaf1d3">driver nodes</a> that are compatible with the device.
+This flag is read-only.

+##### - FlagsEx.DI_FLAGSEX_DIDINFOLIST

+Windows has built a list of driver nodes that includes all the drivers that are listed in the INF files of the specified setup class.
+If the specified setup class is <b>NULL</b> because the HDEVINFO set or device has no associated class, the list includes all driver nodes from all available INF files.
+This flag is read-only.

+##### - FlagsEx.DI_FLAGSEX_IN_SYSTEM_SETUP

+If set, installation is occurring during initial system setup.
+This flag is read-only.

 ## -see-also